 And if pathogens are top of mind, an air purifier that also includes UV light is a good choice.
 But, you’ll want to ensure that when the UV light mode is activated, the light stays on for several minutes as pathogens must be exposed to UV light for sustained periods to be neutralized.

 And if you partake of recreational or medicinal marijuana, the best air purifiers for weed smoke might also be of interest to you.

-Office spaces can have a variety of smells or stale air which makes indoor air quality less than ideal.
+Office spaces can have a variety of smells or stale air, making indoor air quality less than ideal.
 From smelly lunches to off-gassing caused by anything from carpet to electronics, here’s why a desktop air purifier can be helpful.

 You’re Concerned About Indoor Air Quality: Office settings can have interesting smells — even if there’s an HVAC system installed.
 Whether you don’t want to smell your cubicle mate’s lunch or are irritated by office plants, a desktop air purifier can help improve air quality.

 You’re Worried About VOCs: VOCs can be present anywhere, but office environments can be prime locations for them to appear.
 From electronics to carpeting, even to highlighters and printer ink, everyday office items can release noxious fumes into the air.